Unity-Technologies/ml-agents/docs/Python-API.md

 - **UnityEnvironment** — the main interface between the Unity application and your code.
 Use UnityEnvironment to start and control a simulation or training session.
+- **BehaviorName** - is a string that identifies a behavior in the simulation.
+- **AgentId** - is an `int` that serves as unique identifier for Agents in the simulation.
+- **DecisionSteps** — contains the data from Agents belonging to the same "Behavior" in the simulation, such as observations and rewards.
+Only Agents that requested a decision since the last call to `env.step()` are in the DecisionSteps object.
-- **BatchedStepResult** — contains the data from Agents belonging to the same "AgentGroup" in the simulation, such as observations and rewards.
+- **TerminalSteps** — contains the data from Agents belonging to the same "Behavior" in the simulation, such as observations and rewards.
+Only Agents whose episode ended since the last call to `env.step()` are in the TerminalSteps object.
-- **AgentGroupSpec** — describes the shape of the data inside a BatchedStepResult.
+- **BehaviorSpec** — describes the shape of the observation data inside DecisionSteps and TerminalSteps as well as the expected action shapes.
-  For example, provides the dimensions of the observations of a group.

 These classes are all defined in the [base_env](../ml-agents-envs/mlagents_envs/base_env.py) script.

-An Agent Group is a group of Agents identified by a string name that share the same observations and action types.
-You can think about Agent Group as a group of agents that will share the same policy or behavior.
-All Agents in a group have the same goal and reward signals.
+An Agent "Behavior" is a group of Agents identified by a `BehaviorName` that share the same observations and action types (described in their `BehaviorSpec`).
+You can think about Agent Behavior as a group of agents that will share the same policy.
+All Agents with the same behavior have the same goal and reward signals.

 To communicate with an Agent in a Unity environment from a Python program, the Agent in the simulation must have `Behavior Parameters` set to communicate.
 You must set the `Behavior Type` to `Default` and give it a `Behavior Name`.

-__Note__: The `Behavior Name` corresponds to the Agent Group name on Python.

 _Notice: Currently communication between Unity and Python takes place over an open socket without authentication.
 As such, please make sure that the network